top of page

 Grief Is Part of Your Story

-Grief is about giving yourself permission to experience the loss in the moment you feel it and not to rationalize it away, not to try to be strong or beat yourself up.
-“I should be over this by now.”
-“What’s wrong with me?”
-It has taken me quite some time to realize, softly and simply, those moments are not a time for self-diagnosis; there is nothing wrong with you.
+Grief is about giving yourself permission to feel the loss in the moment it arises, without trying to rationalize it, be strong, or beat yourself up.
+Thoughts like, “I should be over this by now” or “What’s wrong with me?” are common, but these moments are not a time for self-diagnosis — there is nothing wrong with you.

-The loss of my grandmother is part of my story to preserve and to embrace, not just a memory or event to hide in the past.
+The loss of my grandmother is part of my story to preserve and embrace — not just a memory or an event to hide in the past.
 It is part of who I am, and it always will be.

 Pain is an inevitable reality of loss, and joy is an inevitable reality of grief.